 All loans granted are secured by fixed tangible assets.
 The Company accepts as main collateral special pledge on movable property (machines and equipment, facilities, vehicles, materials, etc.), real estate mortgage, bank guarantees, money pledges, securities pledge and as additional collateral - a special receivables pledge, guarantee by solvent third parties, promissory note, going-concern pledge, other eligible collateral provided by the applicable legislation.
-In each loan agreement the Company requires coverage of the full amount of the loan with the security amount of the collateral.
+In each loan agreement the Company requires coverage of the full amount of the loan with the value of the collateral provided for the loan.